- Spring semester to proceed as planned – January 22

 - Cultivate students’ love of learning and teach them the skills to learn effectively on their own and with their peers.

-- This opportunity is guaranteed is for one semester, but that does not prevent students from earning more in that semester or engaging in more than one experiential learning opportunity.
+ELO opportunities are guaranteed for one semester, but that does not prevent students from earning more in that semester or engaging in more than one experiential learning opportunity.

-Undergraduates who live on campus in the fall may take advantage of in-person UROPs if the research project meets all safety and public health requirements, can be conducted within the confines of MIT’s limited campus space constraints, and has approval from the faculty sponsor/PI.
-Remote UROPs will also be an option for students living on or off campus.
+Undergraduates who live on campus and seniors living locally during IAP may participate in in-person UROPs if the research project meets all safety and public health requirements, can be conducted within the confines of MIT’s limited campus space constraints, and has approval from the faculty sponsor/PI.
+More information about campus access for UROPs may be found on the UROP website.

 MIT has also developed guidance on remote making to help students make things safely while away from MIT’s campus.